deckhouse/deckhouse/modules/021-cni-cilium/docs/internal/DEBUGGING.md

 ## Packets are not properly forwarded

-1. `exec` into cilium-agent Pod
+1. `exec` into cilium-agent Pod.
-2. Switch the debug on: `cilium config Debug=enable DebugLB=enable`
+2. Switch the debug on: `cilium config Debug=enable DebugLB=enable`.
-3. Collect the output of `exec cilium monitor -vv -D &> cilium.log`
+3. Collect the output of `exec cilium monitor -vv -D &> cilium.log`.
 4. Generate packets.
-Consider specifying an unusual source port to make it easier to identify the test traffic in `cilium.log`
+Consider specifying an unusual source port to make it easier to identify the test traffic in `cilium.log`.
-5. Watch the log and make conclusions
+5. Watch the log and make conclusions.

 ## Accidentally applied a bad policy and everything stopped working